 Now, what will you need to have this effect?
 Well, for starters… You need a machine that has a dedicated graphics card.
 Yes, I’m saying it again.
 No, your integrated graphics chip is not likely to cut it – even if it’s more powerful than a medium-range laptop GPU from 2009 (which I’m still saddled with), you’ll get better results, both in terms of quality and in terms of not having to put up with low single-digit frame rates, if you have a recent, relatively powerful dedicated GPU.
 Also, you need to know your way around the viewer a bit.

-As Inara points out, none of the instructions here are exactly rocket science, but it’s worth mentioning and commenting on, so that you’ll know what to expect and how to adapt the effect to the desired usage (maximum quality for photographs, lower but usable for casual or everyday use, etc).
+None of the instructions here are exactly rocket science, but it’s worth mentioning and commenting on, so that you’ll know what to expect and how to adapt the effect to the desired usage (maximum quality for photographs, lower but usable for casual or everyday use, etc).

 Now, what do you need?
 For starters, you need a normal map that will give you a perfectly still water.
 Download the image below and upload it to your inventory:

 However, this by itself is not enough.
 You need to create a new Windlight water, which you will use later on.
 Since we’re in Firestorm, go to “World” –> “Environment Editor” –> “Water Presets” –> “New preset…” as in the screenshot below: